emdash/udlang/manual.md

 You should always declare your output type as precisely as you can, even if you know that a downstream process forces conversion to plain text.

-# Technical Details #

-A program in uDLang defines a *kernel* -- a piece of code executed on a single input *record* to produce arbitrary output.
-This kernel may be executed once on a single record.
-Or, it may be executed repeatedly to batch process an entire file.
-Or, it maybe executed continuously to process a stream of realtime-data.
-Anything goes, so long as the data can be segmented into records of a well-defined type.

-A uDLang environment exposes *no* mutable global state to the running script whatsoever.
-All state is contained entirely within the input *record*.

-The lifecycle of a uDLang program is as follows:
-- compile: the input source is parsed, type-checked, and converted an optimized representation.
-This can take place at ahead of time, or immediately after startup.
-- load: a compiled program is loaded into the memory of an embedding environment.
-- init: one-time initialization may optionally take place, the result of which is re-used between exec phases.
-- read: a frame is consumed from an input file descriptor, and deserialized into memory as a record.
-- exec: the kernel is allowed to run to completion with the record given as input. the kernel may emit one or more "side effects" as output.
-- present: the side effects are collected, and presented on the output file descriptor.

-The sequence of read, exec, present repeats indefinitely, until the runtime environment terminates. a uDLang kernel has no direct control over its runtime environment, though in certain processing modes, the runtime may decide to terminate in response to the behavior of a uDLang kernel.

-The exact shape of the input accepted by a uDLang kernel is specified through the use of `param` definitions.

 ## Types ##